OhMyGuus/BetterCrewLink/README.md

 ## Linux

-A version for [Linux](https://github.com/OhMyGuus/BetterCrewLink/tree/linux) is already being developed but nothing has been released yet, but you can use the [web version](https://web.bettercrewl.ink/). (requires a PC player)
+A version for [Linux](https://github.com/OhMyGuus/BetterCrewLink/tree/linux) is already being developed but nothing has been released yet, but you can use the [web version](https://web.bettercrewl.ink/) while it is being developed. (requires a PC player)

 ## Android